brunokeymolen/videoalarmclock/README.md

 ## 3. Put video on it

 Insert the microSD card.
-Video goes in a `/clock` directory on the card, flat, no subdirectories.
+Video goes flat, no subdirectories on the card,

 **Any video file works** — phone footage, a camcorder transfer, a film you own, something you made.
 The clock plays one specific format, so it